dotswg/dots-requirements/draft-ietf-dots-requirements.md

 : DOTS clients MAY take these metrics into account when determining whether to ask the DOTS server to cease mitigation.

-: Once a DOTS client requests mitigation, the client MAY withdraw that request at any time, regardless of whether mitigation is currently active.
+: A DOTS client MAY withdraw a mitigation request at any time, regardless of whether mitigation is currently active.
 The DOTS server MUST immediately acknowledge a DOTS client's request to stop mitigation.

 : To protect against route or DNS flapping caused by a client rapidly toggling mitigation, and to dampen the effect of oscillating attacks, DOTS servers MAY